It’s easy to panic. Don’t.

 Alternatives to baiting used by some professionals:

-Professionals have access to dusts and foams to apply into the termite galleries which kill more quickly by poisoning the individual termite.
-As they die, they are cannibalised and the cannibals die, etc., until the poison gets back to the main nest where the nymphs and royals also die.
-The time taken is 1-2 weeks, BUT, if the dusting/foaming application is overdone or disturbs the process, termites will seal off the affected gallery.
-It is very easy to jump to a false assumption if on later inspection there are no active termites —but it may not be because the colony is dead.
+Professionals have access to dusts and foams to apply into the termite galleries.
+As the individuals die, they may be cannibalised and the cannibals die, etc., until the poison gets back to the main nest where the nymphs and royals also die.
+If the dusting/foaming application is even slightly overdone, termites will seal off the affected gallery.
+It is very easy to jump to a false assumption if a week or so later there are no active termites —but it may not be because the colony is dead.
 A few weeks or a few months later, termites could show up in another part of the building.

 Baiting is more certain.